CFT-HY/HILA/docs/guide/README.md

 > __NOTE__: sudo privileges are required for building a singularity container

 For building the container we have two options.
 One can either build the container using the release version of hilapp from github or one can build using the local hilapp source.
-Especially in the situation that one is developing the hila preprocessor and would like to test it on a HPC platform then building the singularity container from a local source is the preferred option.
+Especially in the situation that one is developing the HILA preprocessor and would like to test it on a HPC platform then building the singularity container from a local source is the preferred option.
 There are two different singularity definition files for both cases.

 Building using release version:
 ```